Agentic AI Governance

 RBAC

-| Endpoint | Method | org-admin | policy-admin | billing-admin | developer | viewer |
+| Endpoint | Method | owner | policy-admin | billing-admin | developer | viewer |

 |---|---|---|---|---|---|---|

-/admin/v1/mcp/tool-calls, /summary | GET | Y | Y | Y | Y | |
+/v1/admin/mcp/tool-calls, /summary | GET | Y | Y | Y | Y | |

-/admin/v1/sessions, /\{id\}, /\{id\}/timeline | GET | Y | Y | Y | Y | |
+/v1/admin/sessions, /\{id\}, /\{id\}/timeline | GET | Y | Y | Y | Y | |

-/admin/v1/sessions/\{id\}/kill | POST | Y | Y |
+/v1/admin/sessions/\{id\}/kill | POST | Y | Y |

-| Interface | Default | Licensed Override |
+| Limit | Default | Behavior when full |

 |---|---|---|

-5. Multi-Tenancy Isolation (E13-S11)
+5. Multi-Tenancy Isolation

-The MCP proxy enforces strict tenant isolation at multiple layers:
+The MCP Proxy enforces strict tenant isolation at multiple layers:

 (tenantId, serverId).
-Tenant A cannot discover, list, or call servers registered by tenant B, even ifserverIdstrings collide. -
+Tenant A cannot discover, list, or call servers registered by tenant B, even ifserverIdstrings collide. - Tool-call record isolation — Tool-call queries return only records belonging to the calling tenant.

-Shared-Server Pattern — One physical MCP server can be registered under multiple tenants with separate
+- Shared-server pattern — One physical MCP server can be registered under multiple tenants with separate

 (tenantId, serverId)entries, each with independent policy surfaces and no shared state.

-6. Credential Hot-Swap (E13-S9)
+6. Credential Hot-Swap

 MCP server credentials can be rotated or invalidated at runtime without gateway downtime.